 6:00 PM Dinner

-7:30 PM What it means to finish; Climate of Change as an example - Sean and Monica
+7:30 PM What it means to finish; published modules as examples - Monica and Sean

 - Your modules have been modified to include all the final fields.
 Changes include front page, overview page, assessment page, instructor stories.
-Work toward Climate of Change structure as you revise.
+Work toward the structure of the published modules as you revise.
 Final layout of front page and instructor stories will occur after checkpoint 6 to simplify editing mechanics.
 Your team lead will finalize the text on the front page. example

 - You will need to identify any instructor-only materials, make sure they are in files and let Monica know the file ID numbers. example